The Brain That Wouldn't Die: Home media

 An uncut, 35 mm print was used in the Special Edition release by Synapse Films in 2002.
 Running 85 minutes, this version features more of the stripper catfight, as well as some extra gore.

 In December 2015, Shout!
 Factory released a Blu-ray edition of the uncut film, with a high-definition transfer taken from the negative.

 Mystery Science Theater 3000 episode

-The film was featured in episode 513 of Mystery Science Theater 3000.
+The film was featured in episode 513 of Mystery Science Theater 3000, first airing on Comedy Central on October 30, 1993.

 This film was the first movie watched by Mike Nelson in Mystery Science Theater 3000, after he replaced Joel Robinson (Joel Hodgson) on the series.
-Jan in the Pan is the nickname given to the female lead by the characters on the show.
+The theme song was altered for this change, and the "doorway sequence" into the theater was also updated.

 In a poll of Bring Back MST3K Kickstarter backers, which raised money for an eleventh season of the show, The Brain that Wouldn't Die was ranked #23.
-Writer Jim Vorel ranked the episode considerably lower, at #125 in his ranking of MST3K's 191 episodes, saying, "It’s a dark, fairly ugly movie with extremely cheap sets, but Mike’s presence puts the crew into an upbeat, energetic state that contrasts nicely with it."
+Writer Jim Vorel ranked the episode considerably lower, at #131 in his ranking of MST3K episodes from the first twelve seasons, saying, "It’s a dark, fairly ugly movie with extremely cheap sets, but Mike’s presence puts the crew into an upbeat, energetic state that contrasts nicely with it."

-The MST3K episode was released on VHS by Rhino Home Video in 1996 and as a single-disc DVD in April 2000; the uncut version of the original movie was also included as a bonus feature.
-On November 26, 2013, Shout!
-Factory re-released the MST3K version as a bonus feature part of its 25th Anniversary DVD boxed set.